mesinkasir/markdownuts/README.md

 ----

-### Next Update Backend CMS
+### NEW Backend CMS Plugins

 Markdownuts currently embraces the approach of Jekyll and 11ty, seamlessly working with Markdown (.md) files and YAML configurations.
 This foundation provides a robust and flexible system for content management.

 ![Markdownuts CMS](admincms.webp)

 Looking ahead, we're excited to announce our next big step: the development of a powerful backend CMS tailored to enhance your workflow and boost productivity.
-This upcoming feature will offer you an intuitive interface, making content creation and management a breeze.
+This feature will offer you an intuitive interface, making content creation and management a breeze.

 [Download Backend CMS Plugin Now](https://markdownuts.axcora.com/theme/admincms/)